msank00/msank00.github.io/_posts/2019-08-01-blog_203_DL_NLP_QnA.md

 4. How does the PageRank algorithm work?
 5. What is dependency parsing?
 6. What are the difficulties in building and using an annotated corpus of text such as the Brown Corpus and what can be done to mitigate them?
+7. Differentiate regular grammar and regular expression.
+8. How will you estimate the entropy of the English language?
+9. Describe dependency parsing?
+10. What do you mean by Information rate?
+11. Explain Discrete Memoryless Channel (DMC).
+12. How does correlation work in text mining?
+13. How to calculate TF*IDF for a single new document to be classified?
+14. How to build ontologies?
+15. What is an N-gram in the context of text mining?
+16. What do you know about linguistic resources such as WordNet?
+17. Explain the tools you have used for training NLP models?

 **Tools and languages**